What Is Distributed AI?

 Conversation-Based Distributed AI

-Why This Reframing Matters
+Why This Reframing of Distributed AI Matters

-From Accidental to Intentional
+From Accidental to Intentional Distributed AI

 Most people using AI collaboration today are running distributed AI by accident.
 They open multiple conversations because it feels useful.
 They paste context between chats because the alternative is starting over.
 They develop informal patterns for which types of work go in which conversations.